atriwidada/rust-lang-book-id/id/CONTRIBUTING.md

 05. `git checkout -b <your_new_working_branch_name>` (create your new working branch)
-06. Copy the file you want to translate : `/src/ch00-00-introduction.md` into `/FRENCH/src/ch00-00-introduction.md`.
-Tip : you can use a tool like [Castor Whispers](https://github.com/Jimskapt/castor_whispers) in order to copy and mass-comment each paragraphs of this file.
+06. Copy the file you want to translate : `/src/ch00-00-introduction.md` into `/id/src/ch00-00-introduction.md`.
+Tip: you can use a tool like [Castor Whispers](https://github.com/Jimskapt/castor_whispers) in order to copy and mass-comment each paragraphs of this file.
 07. Add the text for the link to this file in the `/FRENCH/src/SUMMARY.md`.